BruceEckel/functional_error_handling/Functional Error Handling.md

-> **Thesis**: *Most of what we've been working towards in programming—whether we are aware of it or not—is about composability.*
+> **Thesis**: *Most of what we've been working towards in programming—whether we are aware of it or not—is composability.*

 The first question this produces is: “What do you mean by that?”
 Discovering the definition of composability is part of this path—there are different definitions depending on the programming language paradigm under scrutiny.

-Here’s what I think composability is:
+Here’s my definition of composability:

 > The ability to assemble bigger pieces from smaller pieces.